ckuelker/pankyll-documentation/en_US/Pankyll-Themes/pankyll-theme-newspaper.md

 ## Prerequisites

-> The [pankyll-theme-newspaper] needs the static site generator
+> The [pankyll-theme-newspaper] needs the static website generator
 > [Pankyll].

 ## Installation

-> Assuming you have the directory `project` to create a `Pankyll` site.
-Place
+> Assuming you have the directory `project` to create a `Pankyll` website.
-> the content of the
+> Place the content of the
 > [git repository](https://github.com/ckuelker/pankyll-theme-newspaper) under
 > the directory `project/themes` for example like so: